merce-fra/PELCA/update_notes.md

 ## Testing
 - Verified that the Monte Carlo plotting logic works after refactor.
 - Tested bar chart updates for visual correctness.

+# **Pull Request: Fix Various Bug Fixes and Improvements for v1.2.0-rc1 (#23)**

+## **Date**
+17/12/2024

+## **Description**
+This pull request includes multiple bug fixes, refactorings, and enhancements aimed at improving plot functionality, performance, and clarity in the interface.

+## **Changes**
+1. **Plot Saving Enhancements**
+   - Added **HTML export** functionality for plots.
+   - Improved folder structure for saved plots.
+   - Added titles to plots for better context and clarity.

+2. **Refactoring and Performance Improvements**
+   - Refactored `PLOT_MC` class to enhance radar chart visualization.
+   - Migrated staircase plots to **Plotly** for improved interactivity.
+   - Removed unused **Matplotlib** methods and plots from the `PLOT` class.
+   - Streamlined plotting functions and configurations for enhanced performance.

+3. **User Interface Updates**
+   - Updated x-axis and y-axis labels for clarity (e.g., adding currency to the y-axis).
+   - Renamed "Save Data" button for improved clarity in `ControlsWidget`.
+   - Improved trace naming and hover templates in plot layouts for better readability.
+   - Hid unused stream redirection in `ScriptWidget`.

+4. **Plot Conversion and Layout Improvements**
+   - Integrated **Plotly conversion** for Matplotlib figures.
+   - Enhanced layout configurations for better visual results and interactivity.
+   - Added a grid to plots where applicable for improved readability.

+## **Impact**
+- Improved plot saving functionality with additional export options.
+- Enhanced performance by removing unused methods and optimizing plotting logic.
+- Improved visual clarity and user experience across the interface.

+## **Testing**
+- Verified HTML export and folder structure for saved plots.
+- Tested radar chart and staircase plot visualizations in **Plotly**.
+- Confirmed layout updates, including axis labels and hover templates.
+- Tested the "Save Data" button and ensured consistent labeling.
+- Checked performance improvements after removing deprecated methods.